- Experts predict that despite the Covid-19 pandemic, the global real estate investment market will remain at a decent level in 2021.

 The Australian residential real estate market has seen extraordinary changes in property value over the past few decades.
 It has skyrocketed in significant and expensive cities like Sydney, Melbourne, Adelaide, Perth, Brisbane, and Hobart.
 Despite the recent tightening of credit policies, the country is recording a surge in investor interest.

 Canada's real estate market has shown great momentum and can even be said to have prospered recently.
 Home values rose about 10% last year in major cities, twice the long-term average.
 Metropolitan areas such as Toronto and Vancouver have consistently high real estate prices.
 Low-interest rates, moderate currency value, and tax abatements are factors that urged foreign venturers to increase their investments in real estate in 2020.

 The United Kingdom

 Great Britain's real estate market has always been stable and has attracted the attention of global investors.
 At the moment, it is still a great place to invest in a stable asset for long-term benefits.
 The interest rate on the prime rate of the Bank of England has dropped to 0.1%.
 This in turn has increased investment opportunities.
 To give a necessary boost to the real estate market, the UK government has modulated the size of the temporary Stamp Duty Land Tax (SDLT) on real estate sales in order to attract new buyers.

 Investing in residential real estate is one of the most reliable ways to increase capital with a low risk of losing the assets invested.

 Clevver always works with its clients in mind.
 We have released a comprehensive whitepaper on residential real estate investing and the taxation associated with it.
-In this work, our experts offer a sensible and fully-legal tax optimization scheme when investing in property.
 Don't hesitate to check it out absolutely for free!